Writing

 Observability

-A small exporter deployment continuously polls the report ConfigMap and serves a human-readable summary along with Prometheus metrics like recommendation counts by action (upsize/downsize) and current cluster request utilization as a percentage of allocatable capacity.
+A small exporter deployment polls the report ConfigMap and serves a readable summary, plus Prometheus metrics for recommendation counts, upsize/downsize actions, and current request utilization as a percentage of allocatable capacity.

 Why not VPA?